Coyote attack: On children

-While their bushy hair can make them look quite large, coyotes rarely weigh more than 15 kg (35 lbs.).
-Also, unlike some other canids, such as wolves and dogs, they are relatively less apt to hunt in packs large enough to take down a full-grown adult human being.
-Thus, coyote attacks tend to be a greater threat to children than they are to adults.
+Coyotes are a greater threat to children than to adults.
+While their bushy hair can make them look quite large, coyotes rarely weigh more than 20 kg.
+Also, they are less likely than other canids, such as wolves and dogs, to hunt in packs large enough to take down an adult human.

 Non-fatal coyote attacks on minors in California (1978–2003)

 A study published in 2004 documented 35 incidents in which a minor escaped likely "serious or fatal injury" if the minor had not been rescued.
 These included: